cobaltspeech/sdk-cubic/docs-src/content/getting-started/cubic_docker.md

 ---

 The SDK is used to call an instance of cubicsvr using gRPC.
 Cobalt distributes a docker image that contains the cubicsvr binary and model files.
+It is not necessary to go through through these steps to call the demo server for evaluation purposes, only to run cubicsvr on premises.

 <!--more-->